 Lips:

 Lip gloss generally lasts from 12 to 18 months.
-You should discard a gloss if it becomes very sticky or begins to smell.
-I always routinely clean the tip of my lip gloss brushes, sponge, or doe-foot applicators with a tissue after each use before setting them back into the tube.
+You should discard a mask if it becomes sticky or smells.
+After each use, I routinely clean the tip of my lip gloss brushes, sponge, or doe-foot applicators with a tissue before setting them back into the tube.
 This ensures my glosses remain as hygienic as possible.
 Lipsticks last anywhere from 1 to 2 years.
-Discard them should their fragrance change or they become difficult and patchy to apply.
+Discard them should their fragrance change or they become difficult and patchy.
 Lipsticks tend to get a distinct unsavory odor when they expire.
-As said earlier, lip liner can last anywhere from 1 to 2 years.
+As said earlier, lip liners can last anywhere from 1 to 2 years.

 Beauty blenders, Sponges, and Brushes:

-If washed regularly, Beautyblenders can last up to 3 months.
-Most wedge makeup sponges are good for a couple of uses and should be discarded afterward.
+If washed regularly, Beauty blenders can last up to 3 months.
+Most wedge makeup sponges are good for several uses and should be discarded afterward.
 Brushes need cleaning at the very least every week.
-Brushes respond well when cleansed using mild baby shampoo or bar soap.
+Meetings respond well when cleansed using mild baby shampoo or bar soap.

 Nails:

 Nonmetal nail files should be discarded after 2 or 3 months.
-Nail polish has a long shelf life of up to 2 years or more.
+Nail polish has a long shelf life of up to 2 years.
 Always check that the polish consistency remains smooth and not clumpy.
 Should this happen, give it the heave-ho!

 A Marla Thing:

-I really like to be super cautious about cleansing false lashes between use.
-I regularly deep clean lashes by letting them soak first in micellar water and then submerge them in saline solution for a half-hour and then let them air dry.
-This pseudo sterilization procedure also has the added benefit of keeping my lashes looking fresh and lush.
+I like to be super cautious about cleansing false lashes between use.
+I regularly deep clean lashes by letting them soak in micellar water, submerging them in saline solution for a half-hour, and then letting them air dry.
+This pseudo-sterilization procedure also adds the benefit of keeping my lashes fresh and lush.